 It is possible that a BO enjoys a right equivalent to that enjoyed by a religious minority on the basis of a provision different from those applicable to religious minorities (such as the right to visit prisons as a representative of a cultural or social organization).
 In these cases, when attributing a score, the BO was deemed not to enjoy that right because the enjoyment is based on a provision that does not apply to religious minorities.

 In the countries where there is no majority religion (Estonia and Hungary), the G-index cannot be calculated.
-Therefore these countries do not appear in the G-index list of countries.
+Therefore these countries are not scored in the G-index infographics.
 Moreover, the G-index does not show data for the countries where the RBO taken into consideration represents the majority (Poland in the page devoted to the Catholic Church for example).

 Note on the data regarding religious demographics